COSIMA/access-om2/README.md

 # Downloading

-This respository contains many submodules, so you will need to clone it with the `--recursive` flag:
+This repository contains many submodules, so you will need to clone it with the `--recursive` flag:
 ```
 git clone --recursive https://github.com/COSIMA/access-om2.git
 ```